 Many Medical Laboratory Sciences students need help paying for the following items.
-A gift of $300, given to either the MLS Department Fund or the MLS Student Support Fund would meet one of these needs.
+A gift of $300, given to either the MLS Program Fund or the MLS Student Support Fund would meet one of these needs.
 Just include a note about the purpose of your gift on your check or under Special Instructions in the online giving form.
 Your gift will make an immediate and memorable difference for a worthy student.
 Please give!

 - Travel to remote clinical sites

 - High speed Internet for their online assignments

 The Medical Laboratory Sciences Department has three general funds.
 You can give as much or as little as you would like to these funds.
 The links will take you to a safe online giving page.
 You can also send in your gift by mail.

 This fund provides money for special opportunities or extraordinary needs.

 - Faculty and students can travel to a conference to present their research.